hanzoai/ROCm/docs/reference/gpu-atomics-operation.rst

 behavior.

-This topic summarizes the support of atomic read-modify-write (atomicRMW) operations on AMD GPUs and accelerators.
-This includes gfx9, gfx10, gfx11, and gfx12 targets and the following series of Instinct™ series:
+This topic summarizes the support of atomic read-modify-write (atomicRMW) operations on AMD GPUs.
+This includes gfx9, gfx10, gfx11, and gfx12 targets and the following Instinct™ Series:

 - MI100